conduktor/conduktor-docs/docs/platform/configuration/database.md

 #### SSL support

-By default, Conduktor Platform will try to connect to the database using SSL mode `prefer`.
+By default, Conduktor will try to connect to the database using SSL mode `prefer`.
 We plan to make this configurable in the future along with database certificate.

 ### Setup